Matthew-Burfield/matthewburfield.com/content/blog/git-reviews-on-the-commandline/index.md

 I first developed while I was first learning through the Free Code Camp curriculum.

 Using the `Git diff` on the command line works okay sometimes, especially when I just want to review a small change I made before I commit it.
-It color codes additions and deletions and outputs them ontop of one another similar to the unified view on GitHub.
+It color codes the additions and deletions and outputs them on top of one another similar to the unified view on GitHub.
 It isn't an ideal solution though, especially for larger reviews.

 <!-- Add image of commandline code review -->

-With larger code reviews, and reviews with a lot of updates to a single file, it's hard to get a sense of what really has changed, in the unified view, you can quickly start to lose context of the where the changes in a given file are when there is just a big wall of red, followed by a big wall of green (i.e. a big deletion followed by a big addition).
+With larger code reviews, and reviews with a lot of updates to a single file, it's hard to get a sense of what really has changed.
+In the unified view, you can quickly start to lose context of where the changes in a given file are when there is just a big wall of red, followed by a big wall of green (i.e. a big deletion followed by a big addition).

-Another gripe I have with this approach is if I see a mistake with the code during the review and want to make an edit, then I have to exit out of the diff, find that file and edit it.
+Another gripe I have with this approach is if I see a mistake with the code during the review and want to make an edit, then I have to exit out of the diff, find that file and edit it, and then go back into the diff to confirm the changes.
 It would be so much nicer to just make those edits on the fly while the diff is taking place.

 In Zimmerman's article, he outlines an approach where he brings up the code diffs in Vim, leveraging the power of the Vim editor and the terminal to put the diffs